-- provide for a classified board of directors, which may delay the ability of our stockholders to change the membership of a majority of our board of directors; - authorize the issuance of "blank check" preferred stock that could be issued by our board of directors to thwart a takeover attempt;
+- provide for a classified board of directors, which may delay the ability of our stockholders to change the membership of a majority of our board of directors: - authorize the issuance of "blank check" preferred stock that could be issued by our board of directors to thwart a takeover attempt; - do not provide for cumulative voting; - provide that vacancies on the board of directors, including newly created directorships, may be filled only by a majority vote of directors then in office; - provide that our directors may be removed only for cause: - require supermajority voting to effect certain amendments to our certificate of incorporation and bylaws; and

-- do not provide for cumulative voting: - provide that vacancies on the board of directors, including newly created directorships, may be filled only by a majority vote of directors then in office: - provide that our directors may be removed only for cause: - require supermajority voting to effect certain amendments to our certificate of incorporation and bylaws; - require stockholders to provide advance notice of new business proposals and director nominations under specific procedures.
+• require stockholders to provide advance notice of new business proposals and director nominations under specific procedures.

 These anti-takeover provisions may inhibit a change in control in circumstances that could give the holders of our common stock the opportunity to realize a premium over the market price for our common stock.
-The Holdings Credit Facility and NMFC Credit Facility also include covenants that, among other things, restrict our ability to dispose of assets, incur additional indebtedness, make restricted payments, create liens on assets, make investments, make acquisitions and engage in mergers or consolidations.
-The Holdings Credit Facility and NMFC Credit Facility also include change of control provisions that accelerate the indebtedness under these facilities in the event of certain change of control events.
+The Holdings Credit Facility, the NMFC Credit Facility and the Unsecured Notes also include covenants that, among other things, restrict our ability to dispose of assets, incur additional indebtedness, make restricted payments, create liens on assets, make investments, make acquisitions and engage in mergers or consolidations.
+The Holdings Credit Facility, the NMFC Credit Facility and the Unsecured Notes also include change of control provisions that accelerate the indebtedness (or require prepayment of such indebtedness) under these agreements in the event of certain change of control events.